opentelekomcloud/docs-next/docs/blueprints/by-use-case/platform-engineering/crossplane/1_introduction_crossplane_provider.md

   team: team-a
 ```

-After applying the manifest above, the Provider provisions an RDS instance and all required supporting resources, including networking and security groups.
-This will create an `RDS` instance with the following specifications:
+After the manifest is applied, the provider provisions the RDS instance and its required supporting resources, including network and security group resources.
+The resulting RDS instance has the following specifications:

 ```yaml
 spec:
   forProvider: